-Stored procedures and functions are database objects that contain a set of SQL statements used to execute a task.
+Stored procedures and functions are database objects which contain a set of SQL statements to execute a task.
 Both are different in many respects.
-This post will look at the differences between stored procedures and functions.

-Before diving into the differences, it is important to understand the fundamental concepts such as stored procedures, functions, advantages, basic syntax, etc. Let’s start our discussion with an overview.
+Before diving into the differences, it is important to understand the fundamental concepts such as stored procedures, functions, advantages, basic syntax, etc.

 Table of Contents